-You risk violating the GDPR if you use any of the following map services, and you will not be GDPR compliant within the EuroPriSe certification:
+You risk violating the GDPR if you use any of the following map services:

 - Bing Maps

 - Google Maps

 - Milestone Map Service

 These services do not provide adequate safeguards regarding the processing of personal data in the US.
 The customer becomes (joint) controller regarding the processing of the user data.